GBrachetta/Parfumier/README.md

 #### Perfumes & Types

-- Admins are able to create, edit and delete perfumes and types of perfumes.
+- Admins are able to create, edit and delete both perfumes and perfume types.
 - Admins can upload and change a picture for the above perfumes.
-- All users and not registered visitors can browse and search the full database and access all perfumes and reviews.
+- All users and unregistered visitors can browse and search the full database and access all perfumes and reviews.

 #### Admins

 - Admins have access to functionalities reserved only to them, such as
   - Creating and editing a perfume or type.
-  - Deleting a perfume or type (except if they are not their creators)
+  - Deleting a perfume or type that they themselves have posted.

 #### Images

-All images interacting with the database are dinamically stored in Cloudinary.com.
-They are given a reduced size to minimise loading times and the app only needs to render a 'thumbnain' of the full size image stored remotely.
+All images interacting with the database are dynamically stored in Cloudinary.com.
+They are given a reduced size to minimise loading times and the app only needs to render a 'thumbnail' of the full size image stored remotely.
 Additionally, in the routes the default 'http' protocol gets replaced by 'https' so images get served securely.

 Admins can upload perfume photos using Cloudinary.
 In case a photo is not provided during the creation of the perfume, a default generic picture is saved to the database.